-Project Name Talintyre Reserve Sports Pavilion Project Number 57 Description Football/Cricket pavilion- Brand new - 1 x 100m2 social room, 2 x 40 kitchen, 2 x 20m2 store rooms, 1 x 15m2 first aid room, 1 x 10m2 off enities, 2 x 25m2 social toilets, 1 x 25m2 Strategic Justification The Sports Facility Development Plan Updated 2018 (SFDP) identifies that the strategic approach to address the current and future projected gaps in sporting facility provision is to develop additional facilities at existing sports sites in Brimbank.
-Some sportsgrounds in Brimbank do not have any supporting infrastructure such as sports pavilions and cannot be allocated to clubs to use for training and matches and are only used on a casual basis.
-It is estimated that building a new pavilion where one does not exist will increase ground use capacity by 80% because it enables the ground to be allocated to a club. ncil uses the facility development matrix set out on page 52 of the SFDP to assess and prioritise sports facility development projects.
-The matrix uses findings in the recent provision, condition and compliance audits and assesses each proposed project against set criteria.
-Project Scope The project is the provision of a new infrastructure item (pavilion).
-I project is consistent with the current community expectation of what , , · Catchment The SFDP assesses the need for new AFL ovals/cricket pitches based average).
-This is equivalent to a population provision ratio of 1 oval to The main catchment area for the project has been determined as the Area 16, Area 18 and Area 19. e Eastern Main Catchment Area, consisting of analysis and charge areas; Area 14, Area 15, Cost The nominated project cost of \$1,494,486 is for capital works only.
-Contact for pavilions set out in the Victoria Planning Authority Benchma https://vpa.vic.gov.au/greenfield/infrastructure-contributions-plans rk Infrastructure and Costs Guide. ds set out in the SFDP and by applying the P90
+Project Name Talintyre Reserve Sports Pavilion Project Number 57 Description Football/Cricket pavilion- Brand new - 1 x 100m2 social room, 2 x kitchen, 2 x 20m2 store rooms, 1 x 15m2 first aid room, 1 x 10m2 enities, 2 x 25m2 social toilets, 1 x 25m2 Strategic Justification The Sports Facility Development Plan Updated 2018 (SFDP) identification facility provision is to develop additional facilities at existing sport such as sports pavilions and cannot be allocated to clubs to use for pavilion where one does not exist will increase ground use capacity Council uses the facility development matrix set out on page 52 of from the recent provision, condition and compliance audits and as s sites in Brimbank.
+Some sportsgrounds in Brim r training and matches and are only used on a ca y by 80% because it enables the ground to be al the SFDP to assess and prioritise sports facility bank do not have any supporting infrastructure asual basis.
+It is estimated that building a new located to a club. development projects.
+The matrix uses findings Project Scope The project is the provision of a new infrastructure item (pavilion) project is consistent with the current community expectation of w Catchment The SFDP assesses the need for new AFL ovals/cricket pitches base average).
+This is equivalent to a population provision ratio of 1 over the main catchment area for the project has been determined as Area 16, Area 18 and Area 19. al to 7,591 residents for AFL football and 1 pitch to 8,805 residents for cricket.
+Cost The nominated project cost of \$1,494,486 is for capital works only rate for pavilions set out in the Victoria Planning Authority Benchr https://vpa.vic.gov.au/greenfield/infrastructure-contributions-plan nark Infrastructure and Costs Guide. rds set out in the SFDP and by applying the P90